-5 Ways to Stay Creative Without Acting Work - Especially During Covid-19
+Five Ways to Stay Creative Without Acting Work

-We've been talking to thousands of actors over the past 6 months and a universal problem is of course little to zero opportunities to work, or to act full stop.
-Whilst we as actors are used to prolonged periods without work, it's a lot more difficult to manage when there aren't even any opportunities to audition, rehearse or perform in anything other than a zoom read - let's be honest, it's not quite the same is it?
+We've been talking to thousands of actors over the past 6 months, and a universal problem is, of course, that there are very few opportunities to work at the minute.
+While we actors are accustomed to prolonged periods without work, it's easy to slip into despondency when there aren't any opportunities to audition.

 1. Watch Live Streams of Plays

 From The National Theatre to The Old Vic, there are lots of incredible shows at your fingertips, streaming online while audiences are prevented from heading to the theatre in person.
 Being exposed to shows - live, or via live stream - will keep you learning and loving your craft.

 Some particular favourites have been: NT Live's One Man, Two Governors, The Bridge Theatre's A Midsummer Night's Dream, and Soho Theatre's Fleabag.
 We can't wait to see Andrew Scott in Three Kings by Stephen Beresford as part of The Old Vic's 'In Camera' series.
 Keep an eye on Whatsonstage.com - they have a great article on all of the shows you can see here.

 As simple as it sounds, it's very easy to get out of good habits during such a difficult time.
 Doing a scene or monologue once every couple of weeks is the perfect way to stay on top of your acting.
 Don't be lazy, and make sure you prep each scene and character properly to make the process and outcome as useful refresher, and a novel learning experience.